eggplants/afxdl/README.md

 Download audio from <https://aphextwin.warp.net>

-_Note: Redistribution of downloaded image data is prohibited.
+_Note: Redistribution of downloaded data is prohibited.
 Please keep it to private use._

 ## Install